eduk8s-tests/lab-shell-operator/workshop/content/exercises/02-operator-hooks.md

 shell-operator help
 ```

-The main sub command we are interested is ``start``.
+The main sub command we are interested in is ``start``.
 You can list its options by running:

 ```execute
 shell-operator start --help